 Preheat the oven to 350 degrees f and line a baking sheet with parchment paper.

-Spread the almonds on top of the parchment-lined baking sheet.
+STEP 1: Spread the almonds on top of the parchment-lined baking sheet.
 Place the pan in the oven and bake the almonds for for 10 minutes.

-While the almonds are in the oven, place the chocolate pieces into a food processor bowl and pulse a few times to break the chocolate up into small pieces.
+STEP 2: While the almonds are in the oven, place the chocolate pieces into a food processor bowl and pulse a few times to break the chocolate up into small pieces.

-Once the almonds have been toasted and are cool enough to handle, add them to the food processor and pulse them a few times until they are broken up.
+STEP 3: Once the almonds have been toasted and are cool enough to handle, add them to the food processor and pulse them a few times until they are broken up.

 Ingredient Notes & Substitutions

-Coconut Sugar has a light but distinctive flavor and is similar to brown sugar.
-Coconut sugar is a healthier alternative to refined sugar because it is less processed.
+Coconut Sugar – This has a light but distinctive flavor and is similar to brown sugar.
+Coconut sugar is less processed than refined sugar.
+Since sugar is sugar in any form, coconut sugar can be can be swapped for white sugar one for one.

 Recipe Variations